mkenzie87/sidebysidegov/README.md

 - `ids`: Comma-separated list of candidate IDs to compare
 - `category`: Category slug to filter candidates
+- `job`: ID of a job to use for comparison context
+- `layout`: Style to use (standard, premium, minimal, branded)
 - `limit`: Maximum number of candidates to display (default: 3)

 Examples: